 minutes to an hour; outings are slightly longer.

-Boys are recognized for their accomplishments as they work toward the Lion badge.
+Youth are recognized for their accomplishments as they work toward the Lion badge.
 The Lion badge is

 earned by completing five adventures.
 Adventures are completed during the den meetings and outings.
 When

 an adventure is completed, the youth receives a sticker to put in his or her Lion Adventure

 I'll Do It Myself

 Build It Up, Knock It Down

 Ready, Set, Grow

 Den meetings and outings are facilitated by a Lion guide and participating parents.
 The Lion guide is

 an experienced Cub Scout leader.
 He or she will lead the first den meeting of the year.
 The Lion guide

 will help each adult partner lead one of the remaining meetings.
 The den meeting plans are provided in